SURAJSHARMA-ind/React/readme.md

 ## useRef:
 useRef is a hook in React, a JavaScript library for building user interfaces.
 This hook is used to create a mutable reference that persists across renders of a component.
 It's commonly used for accessing or storing a reference to a DOM element or a value that needs to persist between renders without causing re-renders.

+# Lecture 03
+### Topics covered
+-conditonal rendering
+-Render list using map()

+## conditional rendering
+-Conditional rendering in React allows components to render different output based on certain conditions.
+-This can be achieved using conditional statements such as if or ternary operators within the JSX code.